badalaryal11/Portfolio-Management/README.md

          4.Quantity
          5.Buying/Selling Price
          Transaction Date

 In it, users is also to show overall profit, Total investment, sold Value (amount), current value (amount) in dashbord in his accountby stock name.

-     I